Surviving Your First Year in Logistics Sales: 8 Essential Tips

 7. Develop processes to meet outreach goals

-If you’re walking away from this article excited about the prospect of a job in this realm, great!
+If you’re walking away from this article excited about the prospect of a job in logistics sales, great!
 Your next step is to pursue one.

 Here are 6 Ways to Find a Logistics Sales Job in Your Area [+ How to Choose].
 If you’re serious about starting a career in the transportation industry, those six tips will help you do so.